EchooWww/self_learning/AlgoNotes.md

 - The conditions of returning -1 are similar to the previous question.
 This time we check `right` instead of `left`, whether `right ` is equal to `-1` or `nums[right] != target`.

 > [Leetcode 34.
 Find First and Last Position of Element in Sorted Array (Medium)](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)
+> 💡 In this problem, we need to pay attention to check whether `nums[left/right] == target` and whether left/right is out of bound

 ```java
 class Solution {